DonatHalimi/sheero/backend/README.md

 - **[Nodemon](https://www.npmjs.com/package/nodemon)**: A development utility that automatically restarts the server when changes are detected in the source code.
 - **[Stripe](https://www.npmjs.com/package/stripe)**: A library for integrating with the Stripe payment system, allowing the backend to handle payments securely.
 - **[Yup](https://www.npmjs.com/package/yup)**: A JavaScript schema validator used for validating and parsing data to ensure it conforms to expected structures.

+## **Frontend**

+The frontend is built using React and is hosted in [Render](https://sheero.onrender.com).
+For more information on the frontend setup and usage, you can refer to the [README](frontend/README.md) in the frontend repository.